Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 ...TODO...

-Now let's generate all possible solutions for each layout.
+Now let's solve them!
+Not that all of them will have solutions.

 A "solution" specifies the contents of all the potions while satisfying the following constraints (reworded from the riddle in plain language):

 * There are 2 harmless potions, 3 poison ones, 1 that lets you move forward and 1 that lets you move backward (Harry and Hermione were trying to identify the latter 2).
 * There is a poison potion directly to the left of both of the harmless potions.